Urgent Care for Colds and Flu

 There’s no vaccine against the common cold, but you can lower your risks of getting sick by washing your hands regularly during the cold season.
 The flu vaccine is not mandatory, but being vaccinated every year is a good way to lower your chances of getting sick.
 We offer the flu shot at our urgent care Rockville, MD office, so give us a call if you need to get vaccinated.
 The best time to do this is around August or September, so there’s time for your body to build immunity before the flu season starts.

 Most doctors diagnose a cold or the flu based on your symptoms.
 For example, the presence of a high fever usually indicates you have the flu, rather than just a cold.
 If there’s any doubt, your doctor can request a “rapid influenza diagnostic test,” which is usually performed by swabbing the back of your nose.
 This type of tests can help determine which viruses your body is carrying, so your doctor can best determine how to treat you.

 If you have been diagnosed with the flu, our doctor might prescribe antiviral drugs.
 These prescription drugs help you get better faster and also make your symptoms more bearable as your body heals.
-Antiviral drugs can also help prevent complications and are an essential tool in preventing pneumonia.
+Antiviral drugs can also help prevent complications of colds and flu, and are an essential tool in preventing walking pneumonia symptoms.